Email Marketing and Bloggers

-- The Highlighter email- What blog post is going wild on your page right now?
+- The Highlighter Email- What blog post is the most popular on your blog?
 How can you highlight it in a way that will drive those who have not read it to check it out?

-A few things to keep in mind when creating your emails:
+A few last things to keep in mind when it comes to email marketing:

-- Always include social media follow options on your emails.
+- Include social media follow options in emails.
 Readers may decide after receiving your first email that they love you even more and want to follow along!
 Again, make this compelling.
 Put a fun title above your links: “I just posted a ton of pictures from behind the scenes in my kitchen while making this recipe, follow along on my Instagram” will always perform better than ” Follow me on Instagram”.

 - DO NOT include Amazon Affiliate links in your emails.
-You CAN include a link to a blog post which includes links, but direct links in an email is a big Amazon no-no. (Read the other things that could get you banned from Amazon Affiliates here.)
+You CAN include a link to a blog post which includes affiliate links, but direct links in an email is a big Amazon no-no.

 - A frequently asked question I receive: Do you have a PO box for your email marketing.
 YES!
 I do.
-There are certain anti-spam laws in place that require your have a mailing address listed on your emails.
-I was not comfortable listing my home address and sending it to thousands of people..
-I purchased a 1 year subscription to a PO Box for around $64.
-Small price to pay for privacy!
+There are certain anti-spam laws in place that require you have a mailing address listed on your emails.
+I was not comfortable listing my home address and sending it to thousands of people.

 Have any other tips you’d like to share?
 Comment below!